cverdel/Heavitree_Quartzite_DZ_data/README.md

 [Heavitree_photo]: https://github.com/cverdel/Heavitree_Quartzite_DZ_data/blob/main/IMG_1680.jpg?raw=true

 The Neoproterozoic (Tonian) Heavitree Quartzite forms the lower part of the Neoproterozoic stratigraphic succession of the Amadeus Basin.
-Detrital zircon data have been collected from the Heavitree Quartzite as part of [several studies that go back almost 30 years.](https://github.com/cverdel/Heavitree_Quartzite_DZ_data/blob/main/Heavitree_DZ_references) This repository includes some R code for organising and plotting these data.
-I've rearranged the data into eight data tables in this repository.
+Detrital zircon data have been collected from the Heavitree Quartzite as part of [several studies that go back almost 30 years.](https://github.com/cverdel/Heavitree_Quartzite_DZ_data/blob/main/Heavitree_DZ_references) I've compiled and rearranged the data into eight data tables in this repository.The following R code illustrates some ways of organising and plotting the data.

 Note: at several intermediate stages this script writes data tables to a temporary directory.
-To se the location of this directory, use tempdir()
+To see the location of this directory, use tempdir()

 ```
 require(tidyverse)